Aaron Curry (American football): Charlotte 49ers

 Just weeks after retiring from his playing career, Curry joined the Charlotte 49ers coaching staff under his former college linebackers coach Brad Lambert, spending the 2013 season as a strength and conditioning intern.
 In 2014, Curry became a graduate assistant, working with Charlotte’s linebackers.
 The next year, he was promoted to defensive line coach.

 Seattle Seahawks

 Curry joined the Seahawks coaching staff on March 11, 2020 as a defensive assistant after spending the 2019 season as a coaching assistant.

 Pittsburgh Steelers

 On February 22, 2023, Curry was hired as an inside linebackers coach by the Pittsburgh Steelers.

 New York Jets

 On January 31, 2025, the New York Jets hired Curry to serve as their linebackers coach.
+On January 23, 2026, Curry was fired by the Jets.

 Personal

 Curry is the son of former Detroit Lions and Baltimore Colts defensive back Reggie Pinkney; he has had a minimal relationship with his father.
 His brother is former NFL linebacker Eric Barton.

 Curry currently resides in North Carolina.